-Couple Counselling is more complex and demanding than counselling individuals, and requires specialised training, skills and experience that many 1-to-1 counsellors will not have had, or indeed possess.
+Couple Counselling is more complex and demanding than counselling individuals, and therefore requires specialised training, skills and experience that many 1-to-1 counsellors will not have had, or indeed possess.
 A good couple counsellor does not take sides, or apportion blame, but helps each individual gain a better understanding of what influences their own, and their partner's, feelings and behaviour.
 A good couple counsellor also recognises how the relationship dynamic has developed between you, with all its patterns and habits, and will help you explore whether, and how, it might be possible for these to shift.
 When counselling couples, my primary function is to assist the couple to communicate more effectively and help them gain a deeper understanding of the subtleties and complexities of their relationship.
 Quite often, improved communication will bring a real benefit to the relationship; although sometimes, of course, such greater openness and honesty can help bring about the ending of the relationship.
 Couple counselling can also help with a range of sexual problems.

 Supervision ~ All counsellors & therapists, however able, well qualified and experienced, are required to have regular professional supervision of their client-work.
-My supervisor is a trusted and highly experienced colleague, Anthea Green, who lives in Knaresborough, carries the distinction of being a Fellow of the British Association for Counselling & Psychotherapy, and it is with her that I discuss and monitor my work on a monthly basis to ensure that I am working ethically and soundly at all times and provide my clients with a high-quality service.
+My supervisor is a trusted and highly experienced colleague, Janet Greenwood, who lives in Hadfield, near Glossop, and it is with her that I discuss and monitor my work on a monthly basis to ensure that I am working ethically and soundly at all times and provide my clients with a high-quality service.
 Rest assured, clients' surnames are not used in supervision.

 I provide supervision to several experienced counsellors and therapists who work in a range of settings including hospices, hospitals, Universities, as well as independent private practice.
 Please email me if you are a counsellor/therapist and would like to discuss working with me as your supervisor.
 (Also, see my Supervisor Profile on this directory)

 Training, qualifications & experience

-* British Association for Counselling and Psychotherapy (BACP Senior Accredited Counsellor/Psychotherapist)
+* British Association for Counselling and Psychotherapy (BACP Senior Accredited Counsellor/Psychotherapist & Supervisor)

 * Member of UK Register of Counsellors